kipcole9/astro/README.md

   :time_zone_database, Tz.TimeZoneDatabase
 ```

+### Optionally Install TzWorld

+For functions such as `Astro.sunrise/3` and `Astro.sunset/3` it is common to expect the returned date time to be in the time zone of the specified location.
+The library `tz_world` provides that capability and, if configured, will automatically be used by those functions.

+It is expected that `tz_world` is configured for most applications although it is not formally required.

+`tz_world` does however require the download of nearly 30Mb of geojson data and a non-trivial post-processing step to format the data for efficient use by Astro.
+This might not be suitable for embedded devices and therefore `Astro.sunrise/3` and `Astro.sunset/3` take an optional `:time_zone_resolver` option to support the implementation of a custom function to resolve the time zone name from a given location.

+The following steps should be following if `tz_world` is configured.

-### Install TzWorld Data
+#### Install TzWorld Data

-Then get dependencies and install the data required to determine a time zone from a location which is used by the dependency `tz_world`.
+Get all dependencies and then install the data required to resolve a time zone from a location which is used by the dependency `tz_world`.

 ```
 mix deps.get
 mix tz_world.update
 ```

-### Add TzWorld to supervision tree
+#### Add TzWorld to supervision tree

 It is also required that `tz_world` be added to your applications supervision tree by adding the relevant `tz_world` backend to it in your `MyApp.Application` module:
 ```